-- 1. Review of financial inclusion initiatives, expansion of banking network and Financial Literacy - a.
+- 1. Review of financial inclusion initiatives, expansion of banking network and Financial Literacy: - a.
 Status of opening of banking outlets in unbanked villages, CBS-enabled banking outlets at the unbanked rural centres (URCs) - b.
 Review of Operations of Business Correspondents hurdles/issues involved - c.
 Progress in increasing digital modes of payment in the State, provision of continuous connectivity with sufficient bandwidth, resolving connectivity issues/ connectivity options (Bharat Net, VSAT, etc.), installation of ATMs and PoS machines and status of implementation of e-receipts and e-payments in the State - d.
-Status of rollout of Direct Benefit Transfer in the State, Aadhaar seeding and authentication - e.
+Status of rollout of Direct Benefit Transfer in the State, Aadhaar seeding and authentication

+- e.
 Review of inclusion of Financial Education in the School Curriculum, financial literacy initiatives by banks (particularly digital financial literacy) - f.
-Creating awareness about various schemes, subsidies, facilities e.g. crop insurance, renewable energy

-- g.
-Review of efforts towards end to end projects involving all stakeholders in the supply chain - 2.
-Review of credit disbursement by banks - a.
+Creating awareness about various schemes, subsidies, facilities e.g. crop insurance, renewable energy - g.
+Review of efforts towards end to end projects involving all stakeholders in the supply chain. - 2.
+Review of credit disbursement by banks: - a.
 Achievement under ACP of the State, Priority Sector Lending - b.
 Discussion on lending towards government sponsored schemes (DAY-NRLM, DAY-NULM, MUDRA, Stand-Up India, PMEGP, etc.) and impact of these schemes - c.
 Flow of credit to MSMEs and for affordable housing - d.
 KCC loan, crop insurance under PMFBY - e.
 Grant of Education Loans - f.
-Progress under SHG-bank linkage - 3.
-Doubling of Farmers' Income by 2022 - 4.
-CD Ratio, Review of Districts with CD Ratio below 40% and working of Special Sub-Committees of the DCC (SCC). - Position of NPAs in respect of schematic lending, Certificate Cases and Recovery of NPAs - 6.
-Review of restructuring of loans in natural calamity affected districts in the State, if any - 7.
-Discussion on policy initiatives of the Central/State Government/RBI (Industrial Policy, MSME Policy, Agriculture Policy, Start-Up Policy, etc.), and expected involvement of banks - 8.
-Discussion on improving rural infrastructure/ credit absorption capacity - a.
-Any large project conceived by the State Government to help improve C-D Ratio. - b.
-Explore the scope of state-specific potential growth areas and the way forward choosing partner banks. - c.
-Discussion on findings of region-focused studies, if any, and implementing the suggested solutions
+Progress under SHG-bank linkage. - 3.
+Doubling of Farmers' Income by 2022. - 4.
+CD Ratio, Review of Districts with CD Ratio below 40% and working of Special Sub-Committees of the DCC (SSC). - 5.
+Position of NPAs in respect of schematic lending, Certificate Cases and Recovery of NPAs. - 6.
+Review of restructuring of loans in natural calamity affected districts in the State, if any. - 7.
+Discussion on policy initiatives of the Central/State Government/RBI (Industrial Policy, MSME Policy, Agriculture Policy, Start-Up Policy, etc.), and expected involvement of banks. - 8.
+Discussion on improving rural infrastructure/ credit absorption capacity: - a.
+Any large project conceived by the State Government to help improve C-D Ratio

-- d.
+- b.
+Explore the scope of state-specific potential growth areas and the way forward choosing partner banks - c.
+Discussion on findings of region-focused studies, if any, and implementing the suggested solutions - d.
 Identification of gaps in rural and agriculture infrastructure which need financing (rural godowns, solar power, agro processing, horticulture, allied activities, agri-marketing etc.) - e.
-Implementation of Model Land Leasing Act 2016 (exploring possibility) - 9.
-Efforts towards skill development on mission mode partnering with Krishi Vigyan Kendra (KVK), Horticulture Mission, National Skill Development Corporation, Agriculture Skill Council of India (ASCI), etc. including a review of functioning of RSETIs - 10.
+Implementation of Model Land Leasing Act 2016 (exploring possibility). - Efforts towards skill development on mission mode partnering with Krishi Vigyan Kendra (KVK), Horticulture Mission, National Skill Development Corporation, Agriculture Skill Council of India (ASCI), etc. including a review of functioning of RSETIs. - 10.
 Steps taken for improving land record, progress in digitization of land records and seamless loan disbursements. - 11.
-Sharing of success stories and new initiatives at the district level that can be replicated in other districts or across the State - 12.
-Discussion on Market Intelligence Issues e.g. - a.
-Ponzi Schemes/ Illegal Activities of Unincorporated Bodies/ Firms/ Companies Soliciting Deposits from the Public - b.
+Sharing of success stories and new initiatives at the district level that can be replicated in other districts or across the State. - 12.
+Discussion on Market Intelligence Issues e.g.: - Ponzi Schemes/ Illegal Activities of Unincorporated Bodies/ Firms/ Companies Soliciting Deposits from the Public - b.
 Banking Related Cyber Frauds, phishing, etc. - c.
 Instances of usurious activities by lending entities in the area, cases of over indebtedness - d.
 Credit related frauds by borrower groups, etc. - 13.
-Issues remaining unresolved at DCC/DLRC meeting - 14.
-Timely submission of data by bank, adhering to the schedule of SLBC meeting - 15.
-Any other item, with the permission of the Chair i) To improve the effectiveness and streamline the functioning of SLBC/UTLBC meetings, SLBC Convernor Banks have been advised to prepare a yearly calendar of programmes (calendar year basis) in the beginning of the year itself, for conducting the meetings.
-The calendar of programmes should clearly specify the cut off dates for data submission to SLBC and acceptance thereof by the SLBC Convenor.
-This yearly calendar should be circulated to all the concerned as an advance intimation for blocking of future dates of senior functionaries of various agencies like Central Government, State Governments, banks, RBI, etc. The SLBC/UTLBC meetings should be conducted as per the calendar under all circumstances.
-The agenda should also be circulated in advance without waiting for the data from defaulting banks.
-The matter should, however, be taken up with the defaulting banks in the SLBC meeting.
-In addition, the SLBC Convernor Bank should write a letter in this regard to the controlling office of the defaulting banks under advice to the Regional Office of RBI.
-The SLBC Convenor Bank will, however, continue to follow-up with banks for timely data submission.
-Further, in case the Chief Minister, Finance Minister or other very senior functionaries are not able to attend the SLBC on some very rare occasion, then if so desired by them, a special SLBC meeting can be held.
-Following broad guidelines should be used for preparation of the calendar of programmes:
+Issues remaining unresolved at DCC/DLRC meeting.

+14. Timely submission of data by banks, adhering to the schedule of SLBC meeting.

+15. Any other item, with the permission of the Chair.